open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 I'm sure there are, I know one or two at least but there will be more.
 If you put it out in the open source domain, that happens.
 {{< /expand >}}

+## Research outputs

 > When you started the project, what were the envisioned outputs of the hardware development in terms of publications, prototypes, documentation and learning?

 {{< expand "Show answer">}}
 For us, it was about learning about the process and documenting it and sharing the knowledge.
 We use that and we are still building programs around how to tell people to fix them and things like that.
 It’s more on scaling and learning.
 {{< /expand >}}

+{{< card2 "Publication strategy">}}
+Our project is on https://hackday.io and a few other websites, including our own.
+We still need to write some papers on it, which we are hoping to finish.

+We published the repair manual with the European Union on their website.

+Instead of writing a paper, we went back into running the rest of our organization and back to work.
+{{< /card2 >}}

 > Have you published the project findings in relation to the hardware?